-We will provide toddlers with a learning environment in which they are valued as contributing members of their own mini-community.
-Their day will begin and end with a class meeting that builds that community and gives each student a chance to share.
-The Cottage curriculum will be Montessori and Reggio Emilia inspired, teaching independence and practical life skills as well as exploring the world through experiential and project based learning.
-Through the literacy rich environment, they will begin to recognize letters and with math manipulatives they will begin to recognize mathematical concepts.
+The toddler students are provided a learning environment in which they are valued as contributing members of their own mini-community.
+Their day begins and ends with a class meeting that builds community and gives each student a chance to share.
+The Cottage curriculum is Montessori and Reggio Emilia inspired, teaching independence and practical life skills as well as exploring the world through experiential and play based learning.
+Through the literacy rich environment, the students begin to recognize letters and with math manipulatives they begin to recognize mathematical concepts.

 - Our curriculum and materials are child centered and care is taken to provide children with authentic and meaningful experiences.
 (Simplicity)

-- Children will be able to resolve conflicts with their words and using non-violent techniques (Peace).
+- Children are able to resolve conflicts with their words and using non-violent techniques (Peace).

-- Children’s social skills will develop through learning to negotiate, take turns, and make friends (Community).
+- Children’s social skills develop through learning to negotiate, take turns, and make friends (Community).

-- The children will be able to relate to, respect, and work with people different from themselves (Equality).
+- The children are able to relate to, respect, and work with people different from themselves (Equality).

 A Cottage Sample Daily Schedule: